minhlong94/blog/_posts/2021-09-10-A-Neural-Network-To-Print-From-1-to-50.md

 print50()
 ```
-- hackeronsteriods.
+by hackeronsteriods.

 Yeah this is from [this link](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition/tree/uinverse/src/main/java/com/seriouscompany/business/java/fizzbuzz/packagenamingpackage/impl/factories)

-## Neural Network to print from 1 to 50
+# Neural Network to print from 1 to 50
 "I like how nobody actually suggested training a neural network" - Ariel

 "Challenge accepted" - James
 ```python
 import tensorflow as tf